exercism/v3/languages/nim/reference/README.md

 - errors for larger set basetypes
 - `{}` constructor
   - empty or with elements or ranges
-- emtpy set is compatitable with any basetype
+- empty set is compatible with any basetype
 - `+`, `*`, `-`, `==`, `<=`, `in`, `notin`, `contains`, `card`, `incl`, `excl`
 - bit fields

-  - parse enums in to set which has a integer repsentation because each enum is a power of 2 etc.
+  - parse enums in to set which has a integer representation because each enum is a power of 2 etc.

 #### `ref` & `ptr`